-Guide to buying a holiday home
+Guide to buying a holiday caravan

-Here are the answers to some of the questions you may already be asking – and others you might be glad we mentioned!
+If you are thinking of buying a holiday caravan, here are the answers to some of the questions you may already be asking – and others you might be glad we mentioned!

 - How can I tell if the park is right for me?

 - What influences the cost of a holiday caravan?

 - Will I be asked to sign a contract?